poria72/Action/README.md

 # Action Recognition using Pyramid Decomposition of Motion Information
 This Repository is Implementation Code of Proposed Method in [Action Recognition using Pyramid Decomposition of Motion Information Paper](https://ieeexplore.ieee.org/document/8786379).
+Please Cite This Paper When Using This Information.

 ## Abstract
 In this paper, a temporal representation method for video action recognition is proposed.
 Since the intrinsic property of the video signal is its temporal variation, the optical flow image is calculated to show short-term motion.
 In order to present a low complexity action recognition method, pre-trained large-scale image datasets networks are utilized for feature extraction.
 For video level representation pyramid pooling time series is considered since the short-term variation can be captured and form the fixed-size long-term features.
 In addition, to solve the information missing problem through long videos, a simple video level representation using temporal partitioning are proposed too.
 The experimental results of the proposed methods illustrate an acceptable performance both in first and third-person action recognition.